 If the consultant is unsure of cover, ask them to search their internal knowledge base for "car sharing".

-Most insurers have updated their internal information, but the consultant may not be across the policy update yet.
-If they tell you that you can't share your car, ask them to search for the following reference in their internal knowledge base:
+If the consultant tells you that you can't share your car, ask them to search for 'Car Next Door' (Uber Carshare's previous name), or enter the following reference in their internal knowledge base:

 - APIA - Vehicle Use.
 KM1010840